henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/testcase/README.md

 TestCase.py 		<-- newly downloaded from testcase directory
 ```

-After all files are ready, you can run the test case with the command:
+After all files are ready, you can run the test case with the command: **(You need to run as "sudo")**

 ```
-python TestCase.py <testcase num>
+sudo python TestCase.py <testcase num>
 # <testcase num> in 1-8
 ```